chromice/ae/README.md

 Response library supports server–side caching as well.
 The responses are saved to *cache/* directory by default.
 Apache would first look for a cached response there, and only if it finds no valid response there, will it route the request to *index.php* in the root directory.

+In order to save a response use `aeResponse::save()` method, passing the full request URI (including the file extension) via the first argument.
+You can delete any cached response using `aeResponse::delete()` method.

 ### Database